gkotian/gkotian.github.io/travels/_posts/2009-12-18-the-us-visa.md

 title: The US Visa
 categories:
 - India
-excerpt: There is a page on wikipedia that lists visa requirements for Indian citizens.
-As is clearly evident, there are only a few countries where an Indian can happily go to without a visa.
-As you would expect, the USA is not one of them.
 ---

 There is a page on wikipedia that lists [visa requirements for Indian citizens](